 \subsection{Experimental Setting}

-Our sequence-to-sequence model consists of nine TDS blocks in groups of three.
-Before each group we apply a standard 1D convolution with a stride of two in order to reduce the frame-rate of the encoder.
-The TDS groups contain 10, 14 and 16 channels respectively all with a kernel width of 21.
-All other architectural details are the same as~\cite{hannun2019sequence}.
-We predict 5,000 sub-word targets generated with the \emph{SentencePiece} toolkit~\cite{kudo2018sentencepiece} using only ``train-clean-100" as training data.
+Our encoder consists of nine TDS blocks in groups of three, each with 10, 14 and 16 channels and a kernel width of 21.
+Other architectural details are the same as~\cite{hannun2019sequence}.
+We use the \emph{SentencePiece} toolkit~\cite{kudo2018sentencepiece} to compute 5,000 word pieces from the transcripts in ``train-clean-100" as the target tokens.

-During optimization we pre-train for three epochs with a soft-window ($\sigma\!=\!4$)~\cite{hannun2019sequence}.
-Other than 20\% dropout, we use 1\% uniform target sampling, 10\% label smoothing~\cite{szegedy2016rethinking} and 1\% word piece sampling~\cite{kudo2018subword} to regularize the models, in addition to teacher-forcing.
-When training on ``train-clean-100," we use a single GPU with a batch size of 16.
-We use SGD without momentum for 200 epochs with a learning rate of 5e-2 which is annealed by a factor of two every 40 epochs.
-For all experiments training on a larger pseudo-labelled data set, we use 8 GPUs with a batch size of 16 per GPU and anneal the learning rate by a factor of two every 80 epochs; the architecture and parameters remain the same as in the ``train-clean-100" baseline.
-All experiments are implemented in the \emph{wav2letter++} framework~\cite{pratap2018wav2letter}.
+We follow the same training process as in~\cite{hannun2019sequence} with soft-window pre-training and teacher-forcing with 20\% dropout, 1\% random sampling, 10\% label smoothing and 1\% word piece sampling for regularization.
+We use a single GPU with a batch size of 16 when training baselines, and 8 GPUs when training with pseudo-labels.
+We use SGD without momentum for 200 epochs with a learning rate of 0.05, decayed by 0.5 every 40 epochs when using one GPU or 80 epochs for 8 GPUs.
+Experiments are done in the \emph{wav2letter++} framework~\cite{pratap2019wav2letter++}.

-Prior to generating pseudo-labels with any new combination of acoustic and language model, we optimize the beam search hyper-parameters on the dev set including the language model weight and the \textsc{EOS} threshold parameter (Equation~\ref{eq:eos}).
-We train a word piece convolutional LM (ConvLM)~\cite{dauphin2017language} on the text data set described in Section~\ref{sec:data} using the same model architecture and training recipe as \cite{zeghidour2018fully}.
-In the following experiments, unless specified, we apply our heuristic filtering with $c\!=\!2$ and $n\!=\!4$ (Section~\ref{sec:filter}).
+We train a word piece convolutional LM (ConvLM) using the same model architecture and training recipe as \cite{zeghidour2018fully}.
+All beam search hyper-parameters are tuned on the dev sets before generating the pseudo-labels.
+When training models with the combined paired and pseudo-labelled data sets, we start from random initialization instead of two-stage fine-tuning.

-When training models on data sets consisting of both paired and pseudo-labelled data, we start from random initialization and train on the combined data set.
-We observe that this produces better results than starting with a model trained on paired ``train-clean-100'' utterances and fine-tuning it on pseudo-labelled data.
-While both techniques produce improvements, starting from a random initialization is consistently better.